Centers for Chemical Innovation (CCI)

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 The Centers for Chemical Innovation (CCI) Program supports research centers focused on major, long-term fundamental chemical research challenges.
 CCIs that address these challenges will produce transformative research, lead to innovation, and attract broad scientific and public interest.
-CCIs are agile structures that can respond rapidly to emerging opportunities and make full use of data infrastructure and other approaches to enhance collaborations.
-CCIs may partner with researchers from industry, government laboratories and international organizations.
+CCIs are agile structures that can respond rapidly to emerging opportunities through enhanced collaborations.
 CCIs integrate research, innovation, education, broadening participation, and informal science communication.

 The CCI Program is a two-phase program.
 Both phases are described in this solicitation.
 Phase I CCIs receive significant resources to develop the science, management and broader impacts of a major research center before requesting Phase II funding.
 Satisfactory progress in Phase I is required for Phase II applications; Phase I proposals funded in FY 2021 will seek Phase II funding in FY 2024.

 The FY 2020 Phase I CCI competition is open to projects in all fields supported by the Division of Chemistry, and must have scientific focus and the potential for transformative impact in chemistry.
 NSF Chemistry particularly encourages fundamental chemistry projects related to one or more of NSF's Big Ideas, including Quantum Leap, Understanding the Rules of Life, and Harnessing the Data Revolution.
 Similarly, the Division of Chemistry encourages CCI projects aligned with chemistry aspects of other articulated budget priorities, including Advanced Manufacturing, Artificial Intelligence, Biotechnology, and Quantum Information Science.
 More information on all of these is available in Section IX of this Program Solicitation.